-34 &#x27;Review of the composition, organization and administrative arrangements of the Sessional Working Group of Governmental Experts on the Implementation of the International Covenant on Economic, Social and Cultural Rights' (28 May 1985) UN Doc. no. E/RES/1985/17.
+^{34 &#}x27;Review of the composition, organization and administrative arrangements of the Sessional Working Group of Governmental Experts on the Implementation of the International Covenant on Economic, Social and Cultural Rights' (28 May 1985) UN Doc. no. E/RES/1985/17.

-Discussions are underway at the Human Rights Council, however, to rectify the legal status of the Committee on Economic, Social and Cultural Rights so that it too will report to the General Assembly.
+35 Discussions are underway at the Human Rights Council, however, to rectify the legal status of the Committee on Economic, Social and Cultural Rights so that it too will report to the General Assembly.
 See 'Report of the Office of the High Commissioner for Human Rights on the Rectification of the Legal Status of the Committee on Economic, Social and Cultural Rights' (7 November 2007) UN Doc. no. A/HRC/6/21.

-European Social Charter (1961) ETS no. 035, Council of Europe, 18.X.1961.
+36 European Social Charter (1961) ETS no. 035, Council of Europe, 18.X.1961.

-The Committee oversees the terms of the European Convention on the Prevention of Torture
+37 The Committee oversees the terms of the European Convention on the Prevention of Torture

-In Africa, the African Charter on the Rights and Welfare of the Child is monitored by the African Committee of Experts on the Rights and Welfare of the Child, modelled closely on the UN Committee on the Rights of the Child.
-The African Charter on Human and Peoples' Rights is overseen by the African Commission on Human and Peoples' Rights.
+In Africa, the African Charter on the Rights and Welfare of the Child is monitored by the African Committee of Experts on the Rights and Welfare of the Child, modelled closely on the UN Committee on the Rights of the Child.38 The African Charter on Human and Peoples' Rights is overseen by the African Commission on Human and Peoples' Rights.39 and Cruel and Inhuman or Degrading Treatment or Punishment (26 November 1987) ETS no. 126.
+The entire Convention deals with the operation of the Committee, but see in particular Articles 1 and 4.

-In the Americas, the Inter-American Commission on Human Rights monitors implementation of the American Convention on Human Rights.
+In the Americas, the Inter-American Commission on Human Rights monitors implementation of the American Convention on Human Rights.40